JavascriptAddict/Paginize/README.md

 ```javascript
 Paginize.changePage(BoxID);
 ```
 * BoxID refers to the ID of the pagination box that was clicked.
-Refer to the important note under Initialization for more information.
+Refer to the important note under Change Box Segment for more information.

 #### Data Returned
 * This function will run the data splitting function automatically and return the sliced data array.